 I’ve found the easiest way to make sure my ADD brain gets all the vitamins and minerals it needs every day is to also use a multivitamin/mineral supplement.

-The best I’ve found so far is a new multivitamin called Performance Lab® NutriGenesis Multi.
-It’s better than the “raw-food” multi I’ve been using for years.
+The best I’ve found so far is the multivitamin called Performance Lab® NutriGenesis Multi.
+It’s better than the “raw-food” multi I was using for years.
 And makes a difference I can actually feel.

 But please note that this multi is in addition to a B-Vitamin Complex because the ADHD brain needs more of these critical nutrients than what is normally in any good multivitamin.